tushar-amrit-6/tushar-amrit-6/README.md

 ### I am Tushar Amrit
 - An Android Developer & BlockChain enthusiast.
-- A Computer Engineering Undergraduate Student.
+- A Computer Engineering Undergraduate at NIT Bhopal.
 - Currently working on some of my side projects based on Web Development and Blockchain.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.